Area churches plan special events and services - Lake Okeechobee News

 OKEECHOBEE — First Baptist Church of Okeechobee (ROC), 401 S.W.
 Fourth St., will hold Sunday services at 9 a.m., 11:15 a.m. and 4 p.m.
 Senior pastor is Mark McCarter.
 For information, call 863-763-2171, email mail@fbcokee.org, or visit fbcokee.org.

 OKEECHOBEE — Church of Our Saviour Episcopal, 200 N.W.
-Third St., will be having regular services beginning Sunday, May 31, at 8 a.m. and 10 a.m.
+Third St., holds regular services on Sunday, at 8 a.m. and 10 a.m.
 If you plan to attend you MUST call or text Jeanie at 607-759-6560 and let her know which Mass you will be attending.
 Masks are required and social distancing of 6 feet will be kept.
 The 10:30 a.m.
 Mass will be live recorded and shown on Facebook (churchofoursaviourokeechobee) and the drive-up communion will continue from 11:30 a.m. to 12:30 p.m. for those not yet ready to attend in person.
 If you have underlying health conditions, it is advised that you do not attend the in-person services.

 OKEECHOBEE — Freedom Baptist Church, 1902 S. Parrott Ave. (next to Wolfgang Jewelers), will hold Sunday morning worship at 10:30 a.m.
 Wednesday evening service will be held via livestream at 7 p.m. on their Facebook page.
 For information, call 863-447-1805 Pastor Mike Worf.